Simon Michelet: Career

 He worked as a teacher and priest until being appointed as a professor of theology at the University of Kristiania in 1896.
 He was also a dean of the Faculty of Theology, and finally retired in 1933.
 He was also an editorial board member of Norsk Teologisk Tidsskrift from 1900 to 1926.
 He was a fellow of the Norwegian Academy of Science and Letters.
 Publications include Fra Moses til profetene (1915), Fra profetene til Jesus Kristus (1919) and Kristendom og rationalisme (1927).
 He also participated in a translation of the Old Testament.

 He also chaired the Student Christian Movement in Norway from 1899 to 1903 and 1914 to 1924.
 He edited their magazine Excelsior from 1904 to 1917.
 He was also involved in social work.
-He was decorated as a Knight, First Class of the Order of St. Olav in 1911, and died in October 1942 in Bærum.
+He was decorated as a Knight, First Class of the Order of St. Olav in 1911, and died in October 1942 in Bærum Municipality.